Seven tips for the newly diagnosed.

 I do not have any ground-breaking, never-before-heard-of tips, and there is no particular way to manage the chaos that follows a cancer diagnosis anyway.
 There is only your way.
 Still, sometimes a few suggestions from others who’ve been there can come in pretty darn handy.

-So here are a few tips for the newly diagnosed which might be helpful:
+So here are a seven tips for the newly diagnosed which might be helpful:

 1. Self-advocate with as much gusto as you can muster because let’s face it, this is your life.

 But remember, self-advocating is a learning process too; you will get better at it over time.
 Trust me.
 You will.

 2. Don’t allow yourself to be rushed into decisions before you are ready to make them.

 It’s perfectly fine to have things explained over and over until you understand the information or are satisfied with the answers.
 I always maintain it’s a good idea to ‘sleep on it’ before you make a big decision.

 3. Take someone with you to appointments IF you want to.